paradigmlink/copernica/copernica-packets/README.md

 Copernica is a transport agnostic overlay, privacy preserving, Information-centric, IP replacement, networking protocol.
 Just as Bitcoin separates money and state, so Copernica separates your data from -FAANG- state.

-This crate contains the broker.
-Brokers forward requests upstream (towards responder), and forward responses downstream (towards the requestor)
+This crate contains that which is sent over the wires.
+Packets!

+Link Packets are the packets that wrap the NarrowWaistPacket and they go over the links (transports) Inter Link Packets wrap Link Packets and are used exclusively for deciding when and where to forward on a packet.

 ## Contributing